r-caamano/tc-ebpf-geneve-decapsulator/README.md

-  This is a project to develop an ebpf program that utilizes tc-bpf to strip the UDP Outer Header on ingress ipv4 udp flows if a geneve header is detected.
+  This is a project to develop an ebpf program that utilizes tc-bpf to strip the UDP Outer Header on ingress ipv4 udp flows if a geneve header is detected and ignores every other packet.

   prereqs: Ubuntu 22.04 server